fusion809/fusion809.github.io-old2/_posts/2016-01-23-how-to-create-your-own-jekyll-site-with-github-pages.md

 ## Setting up a Jekyll site with GitHub Pages
 *The Hornery* like most Jekyll-powered sites is hosted by [GitHub Pages](https://pages.github.com/), this section covers how to set up your website with GitHub pages and assumes you already have a GitHub account.
 If you do not have a GitHub account merely go to the [Home Page](https://github.com/) and fill out the form there.

 The way I created *The Hornery* was by creating a GitHub repository with the name: `username.github.io`, where `username` was replaced by my username, fusion809.
-The next step requires that Jekyll be installed with Rubygems itself (even if Jekyll has already been installed with Bundle) on your computer.
+The next step requires that Jekyll be installed with RubyGems itself (even if Jekyll has already been installed with Bundle) on your computer.
 To do this run:
 `$ gem install jekyll`
 then move onto this next step I speak of, by running:
 `$ jekyll new username.github.io`